Safety Planning and Important Information

 - Emergency contact information for students while abroad.

 - Quality support services for students, including 24-hour dedicated emergency response staff support abroad and in California.

 - A dedicated 24/7 UCEAP health, safety, and emergency response unit that monitors health and safety issues around the world with the potential to impact UCEAP programming, faculty, staff, and students.
 The UCEAP health and safety unit staff monitor and assess world events, identify possible threats, review and update policies and protocols, and work with the local UCEAP and the Systemwide Office regional staffs in directing and managing responses to most student incidents.

 - 24-hour travel and security assistance through the Health, Safety, and Emergency Response unit at UCEAP Systemwide, and the University of California partners in keeping travelers safe: Europ Assistance-USA, iJET Intelligent Risk Systems, and ACE American Insurance Company.

 - UCEAP illness and accident insurance coverage anywhere in the world 24/7, starting 14 days before the official start of the program and up to 31 days after the end of the program, including security evacuation, and emergency medical evacuation and repatriation and other non-medical benefits.

 - In the event of an emergency at a UCEAP location/region abroad, updated information will be posted on the UCEAP website, Current Alerts page.

-Suggested Personal Emergency Protocols for Students
+Suggested Personal Emergency Plan for Students

 Students should think about their daily activities and how an emergency might impact them.
 An emergency can be a stressful situation filled with distractions, noises and changing directions from local and UCEAP officials.
 Writing down instructions and/or talking with local UCEAP faculty/staff before an emergency will help your student focus and stay calm.